On the Quantum K-theory of Quiver Varieties at Roots of Unity: Asymptotics of Fundamental Solutions

-Let us recall that the fundamental solution matrix can be represented in the following form \cite{Okounkov:2015aa,Aganagic:2017smx}:
+Let us recall that the fundamental solution matrix for the QDE of a Nakajima variety (\ref{QDEintro}) has the following integral representation \cite{Aganagic:2017be,Aganagic:2017smx,2022arXiv220501596D}.
+In the K-theoretic stable basis of $K_{T}(X)$ the components of the fundamental solution matrix have the form:

-where $\gamma_{j}$ is a certain contour in the space of variables $x_{a,b}$ and $S_{i}(\xx,\aa)$ is a rational function of parameters $\xx$ and $\aa$.
-The function $S_{i}(\xx,\aa)$ represents the class of the K-theoretic stable envelopes of the torus fixed point labelled by $i$.
-We note that $S_{i}(\xx,\aa)$ does not depend on the parameter~$q$.
+where $\gamma_{j}$ is the contour in the space of variables $\xx$ defined by (A.12) in \cite{Aganagic:2017smx}.
+The function $S_{i}(\xx,\aa)$ represents the class of the K-theoretic stable envelopes of the torus fixed point $i$\footnote{$S_{i}(\xx,\aa)$ also appears in literature under the name ``abelianized stable envelope'' or ``weight function''.}.

 In the terminology of Section \ref{section2}, the components of the fundamental solution matrix are the vertex functions (\ref{intrep}) with the descendants given by $S_i(\xx,\aa)$: